 - Enlightenment is simply the natural conclusions to which reason leads.

-Enlightenment, in these terms, the “ends” of using logic and reason to shed light on that which we would not otherwise know.
+Enlightenment, in then in this respect, is the “ends” of using logic and reason to shed light on that which we would not otherwise know.
 The change between not knowing and knowing.
+See the Cave metaphor.

 Factoids tagged with "Logic and Reason"